Association Bordelaise des Utilisateurs de Logiciels libres

 fully endorses the enablement of a regime of total software

-patentability, or it entirely rejects it
+patentability, or it entirely rejects it, as does the doctrines worked

 out by the European Parliament during the vote of the directive in